 2. sweet potatoes

-Cording is a big fan of sweet potatoes, which typically hold up in the fridge well for a full week.
+Cording always puts sweet potatoes on her meal prep grocery list, which typically hold up in the fridge well for a full week.
 And they’re a good sources of antioxidants, vitamin A, vitamin C, and potassium.
 Simple Healthy Delish blogger Leanne Miyasaki says sweet potatoes are one of her favorites, too.
 “I utilize the steam basket on top of the rice cooker to perfectly steam sweet potatoes,” she says.
 Then, they’re ready to go for breakfast, topped with ghee and cinnamon, or a side for lunch or dinner.